Essay 24 – How many children a family can have should be strictly controlled

 Model Answer 1: [Disagreement]

-The population of a country directly impacts the overall progress of a nation and that is why many countries adopt strict population control policy.
-However, I am never really in favour of our governments micro-managing things at family levels.
+The population of a country directly impacts the overall progress of a nation and that is why many countries adopt strict population control policies.
+However, I am never really in favour of our government micro-managing things at family levels.
 So, I disagree with the suggestion which says that a government should be allowed to control the number of children a family should have through taxes.

-Finally, imposing taxes for more number of children would only make poor citizens poorer while giving the rich absolute freedom.
+Finally, imposing taxes for more children would only make poor citizens poorer while giving the rich absolute freedom.
 This goes against the equal rights norm of a country.

-In conclusion, fewer child policy of a country should be encouraged among ordinary citizens, not imposed through taxes.
+In conclusion, the fewer-child policy of a country should be encouraged among ordinary citizens, not imposed through taxes.

 Model Answer 2: [Agreement]

-Moreover, a large number of population in a poor or developing country are uneducated and social dogma and superstitions often cloud their judgement and despite the government’s goodwill and awareness campaigns, they keep burdening themselves by taking babies each year.
-Thus they get trapped deep in poverty and have no hope for the future of their children who barely go to schools.
-Thus the fear of increasing tax and punitive punishment can restain them from taking more children they can afford to have.
-From this regards, I think the government’s initiative and policy to control the number of children someone can have through taxes is rational and justified.
+Moreover, a large number of the population in a poor or developing country are uneducated and social dogma and superstitions often cloud their judgement and despite the government’s goodwill and awareness campaigns, they keep burdening themselves by taking babies each year.
+Thus they get trapped deep in poverty and have no hope for the future of their children who barely go to school.
+Thus the fear of increasing taxes and punitive punishment can restain them from taking more children than they can afford to have.
+From this regard, I think the government’s initiative and policy to control the number of children someone can have through taxes is rational and justified.

-To conclude, overpopulation in some countries is already a big problem and if the governments in such countries impose taxes to discourage the brisk increase of population, we should accept it is abide by it as it is meant for the greater good.
+To conclude, overpopulation in some countries is already a big problem and if the governments in such countries impose taxes to discourage the brisk increase in population, we should accept it is abiding by it as it is meant for the greater good.

 Leave a Reply